Exclusive: Walmart told U.S. government India e-commerce rules regressive, warned of trade impact

-NEW DELHI (Reuters) - Walmart (WMT.N) told the U.S. government privately in January that India’s new investment rules for e-commerce were regressive and had the potential to hurt trade ties, a company document seen by Reuters showed.
+NEW DELHI (Reuters) - Walmart told the U.S. government privately in January that India’s new investment rules for e-commerce were regressive and had the potential to hurt trade ties, a company document seen by Reuters showed.

 The lobbying effort yielded no result at the time - India implemented the new rules from Feb.
 1 - but the document underlines the level of concern at Walmart about the rules.
 Differences over e-commerce regulations have become one of the biggest issues in frayed trade ties between New Delhi and Washington.

-“It came as a total surprise ... this is a major change and a regressive policy shift,” Walmart’s Senior Director for Global Government Affairs Sarah Thorn told the Office of the United States Trade Representative (USTR) in an an e-mail on Jan.
+“It came as a total surprise ... this is a major change and a regressive policy shift,” Walmart’s Senior Director for Global Government Affairs Sarah Thorn told the Office of the United States Trade Representative (USTR) in an e-mail on Jan.
 7.

 Just months earlier, Walmart had invested $16 billion in Indian e-commerce giant Flipkart, its biggest ever acquisition globally.